Economy of Turkey: Transport

 Turkish Airlines, flag carrier of Turkey, has been selected by Skytrax as Europe's best airline for five years in a row (2011–2015).
 With destinations in 129 countries worldwide, Turkish Airlines is the largest carrier in the world by number of countries served as of 2024.

 Istanbul Airport is the main international airport serving Istanbul, Turkey.
 It is a major hub in the world.

-In 2013 there were ninety-eight airports in Turkey, including 22 international airports.
-As of 2015, Istanbul Atatürk Airport is the 11th busiest airport in the world, serving 31,833,324 passengers between January and July 2014, according to Airports Council International.
+In 2013 there were 98 airports in Turkey, including 22 international airports.
+As of 2015, Istanbul Atatürk Airport was the 11th busiest airport in the world, serving 31,833,324 passengers between January and July 2014, according to Airports Council International.
 The new (third) international airport of Istanbul is planned to be the largest airport in the world, with a capacity to serve 150 million passengers per annum.

 The 1915 Çanakkale Bridge on the Dardanelles strait, connecting Europe and Asia, is the longest suspension bridge in the world.

 The state-owned utility Turkish State Railways operates the 12,740–km railway network, 23rd longest in the world.
 Since 2003, Turkish State Railways has also been investing in high-speed rail lines, which at 2,175 km (1,353 mi) ranked ninth longest in the world.